Prime Day 2019, Day 2: The best router and wireless networking deals available now

 Meanwhile, the well-reviewed, Alexa-compatible Netgear Orbi mesh Wi-Fi system can be yours with a base unit and two plug-in satellite extenders for $195, which is more than $70 off the retail price.
 This kit can cover up to 5,000 square feet at speeds of up to 2.2 gigabytes per second.

-Discuss: The best router deals of Prime Day 2019: Netgear Orbi discounts, half-priced Eero and more
+Discuss: Amazon Prime Day 2019: Best router deals include 50% off Eero, Netgear Orbi discounts and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.